-This information includes resources for patients with head and neck cancer to help manage the side effects of treatment, improve quality of life, and receive emotional support.
-It includes suggestions from survivors, as well as from doctors and nurses who treat patients with head and neck cancer.
+This information includes resources to help people who have survived head and neck cancer manage the side effects of treatment, improve quality of life, and receive emotional support.
+It includes suggestions from other survivors, as well as from healthcare providers who treat people with head and neck cancer.

-Always check with your doctor and nurse before trying anything in this booklet.
+Always check with your healthcare provider before trying anything in this resource.
 You may also want to check with your insurance provider to see which services are covered.

-- Keep a glass of water at your bedside at night.
+- Keep a glass of water at your bedside to drink during the night.

 - Use a bedside humidifier.